tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-data-source.md

 ## Request
  HTTPS is required for all service requests.
 The **Create Data Source** request can be constructed using either a POST or PUT method.
 When using POST, you must provide a data source name in the request body along with the data source definition.
 With PUT, the name is part of the URL.
 If the data source doesn't exist, it is created.
 If it already exists, it is updated to the new definition

  The data source name must be lower case, start with a letter or number, have no slashes or dots, and have fewer than 128 characters.
 After starting the data source name with a letter or number, the rest of the name can include any letter, number and dashes, as long as the dashes are not consecutive.
-See [Naming rules &#40;Azure Search&#41;](naming-rules.md) for details.
+See [Naming rules &#40;Azure Cognitive Search&#41;](naming-rules.md) for details.

  The **api-version** is required.
 The current version is `2019-05-06`.
-See [API versions in Azure Search](https://docs.microsoft.com/azure/search/search-api-versions) for details.
+See [API versions in Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-api-versions) for details.

 ### Request Header
  The following list describes the required and optional request headers.